flanksource/vcluster-sync-host-secrets/README.md

 vcluster connect my-vcluster -n my-vcluster -- kubectl get secrets
 ```

-The secret is deployed into the VCluster's default namespace, this can be
+The secret is deployed into the vcluster's default namespace, this can be
-changed via the `DESTINATION_NAMESPACE` environment variable:
+changed via the `DESTINATION_NAMESPACE` environment variable for all synced
+secrets:

 ```yaml
 plugin: